AirBookMac/Cisco-Secure-Client-Package-Builder/README.md

 Upload the script to jamf Pro - Scripts

 Create a Policy, add the script and make it available in Self Service

-Get Adminrights if you don't have them and run the policy.